What is an Issue Log?

 Components of an Issue Log

 The specific components of an issue log may vary depending on the type of project, industry or software in use.
-Here are some of the most common issue log components used by project managers today.
+Regardless, there are some common issue log components that project managers can use no matter the project type.
+These incclude:

 Issue Name and/or Number

-This is a unique identification name or number that is assigned to a single issue.
+This is a unique identification name or number that you should assign to a single issue.
 This number can be particularly useful for integrating data across platforms and software.

 Issue Type

-Issues may fall into different categories that project teams may want to be able to filter out.
-Teams can introduce different issue types by categorising them by department, vendor, product or team.
+Issues may fall into different categories that project teams may want to filter out.
+Teams can introduce different issue types by categorising them by department, vendor, product, or team.

 Issue Description